Tacloban: Official seal

+Elected Officials

 Culture

 The week-long celebrations peaks on June 30, the Grand fiesta of Tacloban celebrated with the traditional turn-over ceremonies of the "Teniente" made by the immediate past Hermano Mayor to the incoming Hermano Mayor.
 This is accompanied by the ritual of giving the medallion containing the names of all Hermanos Pasados and the Standartes.
 Fireworks and grand parades mark the occasion.
 Every house in the city prepares a feast and opens its doors to guests and well wishers.